Your Home is Your Sanctuary

 When I moved back to Nashville in July 2021 from Northwest Arkansas, I knew I needed a mindset shift when it came to my home.
 After moving to Arkansas in March 2020 and being quarantined in my apartment by myself for the better part of two years due to Covid-19, home no longer was synonymous to me with comfort, rest, or peace.
 As someone who has always enjoyed being at home, and who now works fully from my home office, I realized it was important to me that my home felt like a haven, a place of safety and a refuge.
 It was time for a reset, a time to create the sanctuary my soul longed for.

 So how did I approach seeing my home as my sanctuary?
 The first thing I did was pray.
 I walked around my 600 square foot apartment every morning, asking God to protect my home and establish it as a place of peace.
-I desired peace not only for myself, but for those who came through my door: old friends, new friends, family, and even the maintenance man when he came to fix me leaky sink.
+I desired peace not only for myself, but for those who came through my door: old friends, new friends, family, and even the maintenance man when he came to fix my leaky sink.
 At first, moving back to the city after living in the country for the first time ever was anxiety producing for me – I wasn’t used to the sirens, the soundtrack of traffic and horns and shouts, and the hustle and bustles that surrounded me.
 I asked God to be my comfort in my apartment, to help me feel at ease where I was.
 It became a morning routine, praying and listening to worship music to start the day in my home.
+This ended up being a wonderful habit of daily self-care, and a way to focus on my mental and spiritual health.
 And after praying every day for nearly six months…I realized my home had truly become my haven.
 When I came home from running errands, or spent the workday in a busy coffee shop, or even had dinner with a friend, every time I opened my front door I breathed a sigh of relief.
 I feel God’s presence with me at home, and I know that there I am safe, and I am loved.

 The next thing I did to establish my refuge was to organize my apartment in a way that brought me joy.
 I struggled with depression and anxiety when I lived in Arkansas, and I decided to look at each piece of wall art, each knick-knack, each throw pillow, blanket, and book I brought across state lines.
 It sounds extreme, but I realized a lot of these material objects were pulling me back to that dark time, reminding me of when I longed to be anywhere but home.
 Taking inventory of the items in your home that may carry negative memories for you and donating or selling those will give you the opportunity for a fresh start – a renewed haven.
 When I thrifted, bought, and found items that brought a smile to my face, were serene and peaceful colors, or just felt like me, my journey to my home as a haven felt like my journey to coming home to myself.